As Companies Relocate to Texas, What Are the Benefits for Their Employees?

 First, an employee that is leaving California for Texas, or any of the other states without state income tax, will face not only a lower cost of living, but also a much lower tax rate.
 Texas, as well as Florida, Alaska, Nevada, South Dakota, Washington, Wyoming and Tennessee, do not collect state income tax on wages from residents.
 If you decide to retire in one of these states, you won’t pay state income tax on Social Security benefits, IRA and 401(k) withdrawals or pension payouts.

 Be sure you understand what a state charges for property, sales and other taxes to see if those actually offset not paying state income tax.
-To benefit from these potential state-related tax advantages, it is important to correctly establish residency, or domicile.
+To benefit from these potential state-related tax advantages, it is important to correctly establish your domicile.
 You cannot simply declare your state of domicile—you must establish your intent, document your residency and conduct all aspects of your life accordingly.

 - Obtain a driver’s license in your new state of domicile and surrender the license issued by your former state.